Vaughan Foods beheading incident: Perpetrator

-Alton Nolen

-Alton Alexander Nolen (born August 16, 1984), at age 30, was identified as the sole perpetrator of the attack.
+Alton Alexander Nolen (born August 16, 1984), at age 30, committed the attack.
 He worked as a production line employee at Vaughan Foods before being suspended.
 He was charged with assault and battery on a police officer after being pulled over in 2010 for having a suspended license plate.
 He fled, sparking a massive manhunt that lasted for twelve hours.
 Nolen was sentenced to five years in prison but was released in March 2013 after serving two years and ordered to attend an anger management course.
 He was also convicted of cocaine possession with the intent to distribute during the following year.

-Nolen had been suspended from his job before the attack due to "personnel issues," although specific details remain unclear.
-Injured victim Traci Johnson later said it was from an altercation she had with him when he stated he "did not like white people".
+Nolen had been suspended from his job before the attack.
+Injured victim Traci Johnson later said that Nolen had been suspended after an altercation when he stated he "did not like white people".
 The weapon he used in the attack was a 10-inch work knife used by employees to cut lettuce and other vegetables, allegedly acquired from his home.
 County District Attorney Greg Mashburn noted that Nolen reportedly had three specific targets for the attack, including Johnson.
 The other two reported targets were not hurt during the incident.
 Nolen was shot and wounded during the attack by the company's Chief Operating Officer, a reserve deputy who happened to be armed.

 Islamic connection

+Nolen completed his prison sentence for drug offenses and assault in March 2013; shortly afterward, he converted to Islam.